SandersKM/SandersKM.github.io/_pages/cv.md

 ## Academic

-**Computer Science, Teaching assistant**
+**Computer Science, Teaching Assistant**
-*Hendrix College*, Conway, AR (Fall 2018)

-I hosted "office hours" for introductory computer science students 4 hours a week.
-During this time, I answered questions about labs, homework assignments, projects, and tests.

-**Data Structures, Teaching assistant**
-*Hendrix College*, Conway, AR (Spring 2018)

-I was a TA for the 3-hour weekly laboratory portion of the data structures class.
-I also tutored students from several computer science classes weekly for 2 hours.
-When students had trouble implementing complex data structures in Java, I answered conceptual questions and helped with debugging.
-I also gave advice to students tackling large independent projects.

-**Foundations of Computer Science, Teaching assistant**
-*Hendrix College*, Conway, AR (Fall 2017)
+*Hendrix College*, Conway, AR (Fall 2017 - Present)

-I was a TA for the laboratory portion of the introductory computer science class at Hendrix.
-In addition to answering questions during labs for 3 hours per week, I also hosted tutoring hours weekly for 2 hours.
-I assisted the students in mastering the basics of programming in Python, guiding them through the logic and debugging skills required to complete projects.
+I am a Teaching Assistant for the laboratory portion of the introductory computer science classes at Hendrix.
+In addition to answering questions during labs, I host tutoring hours weekly.
+I have assisted the students in mastering the basics of programming in Python and Java, guiding them through the logic and debugging skills required to complete projects.

+**Genetics, Peer Learning Assistant**
+*Hendrix College*, Conway, AR (Spring 2019 - Present)

+I host tutoring hours every week for the Genetics course.
+During this time, I assist students in understanding course concepts, completing homework assignments, and reviewing for tests.

 ***